percona/pmm/docs/details/dashboards/dashboard-mysql-innodb-details.md

 ### InnoDB Auto Extend Increment

-When Growing Innodb System Tablespace extend it by this size at the time.
+When Growing InnoDB System Tablespace extend it by this size at the time.

 ### InnoDB Double Write